Table of contents

 Like most addictions, gambling is often labeled with a harsh stigma.
 Most people who don’t have a gambling issue see the behavior as a form of weakness.
 On the other hand, they might also assume that someone gambles because they’re lazy and just want some easy money.
 If we had to connect gambling to a “sin,” greed would be the most obvious choice.
 But as with most things, reality is much more complex.
 In the real world, people who have battled a gambling addiction don’t have an insatiable lust for money, at least not in most cases.
 Gambling addiction isn’t about greed at all, once you scratch beneath the surface.
 Like many self-destructive behaviors, gambling is essentially a cry for help.

-The quick dopamine hit people get from gambling is just another way to try and avoid some sort of pain.
+The quick dopamine hit people get from gambling is just another way to try to avoid some sort of pain.
 That’s why gambling has so much potential for cross-addiction with substances like alcohol and drugs.
 To get to the crux of the issue, we’ll look beyond the superficial stereotypes of gambling and see it for what it is – a very human need for relief.

 Gambling Addiction Through The Lens of Behavioral Illness